 As a pedestrian, you may not be aware you are walking past construction work.
 Not every project has signs or pedestrian protection tunnels.
 Some projects may be smaller than others, with just a few workers.

-Unfortunately, you really have no way of knowing if a construction company is following safety protocols inside a building.
+Unfortunately, you really have no way of knowing if a construction company is following safety protocols inside or on top of a building.
 Because of this, it is critical for construction companies to take steps and protect workers and the public.

 Timeline: 2022 Construction Accidents in Boston